Kieun/android-protected-confirmation/README.md

 Pre-requisites and limitation
 -----------------------------
 - Use Android Studio 3.2 to build this app (Android P)
-- Lack of method for checking biometric enrollment
 - Currently, there is no device providing this new feature.
 Google Pixel 3 will have this feature